 The Northlake Elders serve the congregation by providing oversight to the church’s life and ministry, offering pastoral care, and through their own varied ministries.
 Northlake Elders are selected by the congregation through an affirmation process every three years.
 You may contact them by sending an email to email@example.com or call the church office at (770) 414-8717.

-Northlake Church of Christ started as the Decatur Church of Christ in 1958 as a church planting effort of the Druid Hills Church of Christ.
-The founding members believed church should be a family of God’s people, and they sought to create a church where people from different backgrounds were welcome to worship.
+The Northlake Church of Christ has its historical roots in the Stone Campbell Movement for Christian unity.
+The congregation was founded as the Decatur Church of Christ in 1958 and was a church planting effort of the Druid Hills Church of Christ.
+The founding members believed church to be the family of God’s people, and they sought to create a congregation where people from different backgrounds were welcomed.

-In 1995, the Decatur Church of Christ moved to Tucker, Georgia and changed its name to Northlake Church of Christ.
+In 1995, the membership made a move to the community of Tucker, Georgia and changed the name to Northlake Church of Christ.
 Northlake’s campus sits in one of the most ethnically and economically diverse areas in the country, including young professionals, retirees, and families from almost every socioeconomic layer.

 Within two miles of Northlake are some of the most important refugee centers in the country.
-So at Northlake you might see faces from Somalia, Burundi, Sudan, and Bhutan, and many of our current local ministries focus on helping these immigrants adapt to their new lives in our community.
+So at Northlake you might see faces from Liberia, Sudan, Nepal and Bhutan, and many of our current local ministries focus on helping these immigrants adapt to their new lives in our community.

-Even after five decades of service and ministry in the Decatur-Tucker area, Northlake is excited and energized about the future.
-Many founding members of the Decatur Church still worship and serve at Northlake, and the new faces among us add passion to ministries in our community and around the world.
+The Northlake Church is excited and energized about the future.
+Many founding members still worship and serve, and many new faces among us add passion to ministries in our community and around the world.

-Our hope is that you will come and see how we are continuing our legacy of faithfully following God as we honor His faithfulness and trust Him to provide in the decades to come.
+Our hope is that you will come and see how we are continuing our legacy of faithfully following God and sharing the Gospel story as we honor Him and are compelled by His grace to practice compassion to one another and to our neighbors.